Voluntary liquidations – advance preparation to minimize or avoid 2025 fees - Waystone

 Voluntary liquidations – advance preparation to minimize or avoid 2025 fees

-This Waystone Advisory reminds investment fund stakeholders of impending deadlines to be met, if they are contemplating formally closing a fund or a redundant vehicle via a voluntary liquidation or strike off.
+This Waystone Advisory alerts investment fund stakeholders about upcoming deadlines for formally closing a fund or a redundant vehicle via a voluntary liquidation or strike off.
 Now is the time to act to ensure that 2025 fees are not unnecessarily incurred.

 Non-CIMA registered funds